larmarange/broom.helpers/cran-comments.md

 ## revdepcheck results

-We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

 ## Additional checks

-* ubuntu 18.04 (on github actions): R 3.6, R 3.5
+* ubuntu 18.04 (on github actions): R-oldrel-2, R-oldrel-3, R-oldrel-4
     - with `_R_CHECK_FORCE_SUGGESTS_: false`
     - using historical snapshots of CRAN